my-realm/oc/doc/ah.md

 <br>

-You may have, or will eventually come to appreciate that, describing human thoughts and articulations is difficult because of the ambiguity intrinsic to communications that include: polysemous words; synonyms; non-standard punctuation; and encrypted verbiage.
+You may have, or will eventually come to appreciate that, describing human thoughts and articulations is difficult because of the ambiguity intrinsic to communications that include: noisy communication channels; cultural and individual differences; polysemous words; synonyms; non-standard punctuation; and encrypted verbiage.

 Now, consider the difficulty in deciphering an intercepted communication being publicly, or privately exchanged between people who are multi-cultural polyglots, and who happen to use a mash-up of words from foreign sounding languages, along with "insider meanings" ascribed to those words based on a non-mainstream "sub-culture", whereby, those meanings are only comprehensible to members of the niche group of people who frequently use those words and phrases, within a particular sociological setting.